Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/RDT Document.md

 # Accruing Downtime
 Your currently active character can begin collecting downtime after your character sheet is approved.
-After it is approved you earn 8 Downtime Hours (1 Downtime Day) for every real-time day that passes since your character was approved.
+After it is approved you earn 8 Downtime Hours (1 Downtime Day) every real-time day that you can use each day.
+However these are not able to be held onto or collected.
 Downtime can be used for a number of things outside of doing quests.
 Some of these depend on the proficiencies of your character.
 # Using Downtime
 You can use downtime to perform a number of activities to benefit your character and others.
 In order to perform these downtime activities you need to adhere to the rules related to that activity.
 Below is a description of each activity rule and how to handle it when spending your downtime.
 ## Requirements